Workplace Shootings Safety Talk

 - Evacuate.
 Get yourself to safety as quickly as possible.
 Know the path you need to take to exit the building or area and an alternative route as well.
 Leave your belongings behind.
 Try to help others if you can, but do not wait on anyone to evacuate.
 Make sure your hands are free of any objects and follow officers’ instructions if any are responding to the situation.

-- Hide out.
+- Hide.
 If you cannot escape, find a place to hide from the shooter.
 The hiding spot should not hinder your movement if you need to escape and should protect you if shots are fired your way.
 Remain quiet.
 Lock or block doors when possible.

 - Take action against the shooter.
-Only when your life is in imminent danger and you have no other choices, the last resort to disrupt or incapacitate the shooter.
-Do so by acting aggressively as possible towards him/ her, throw items in their direction, yell, and commit to your actions.
+Only when your life is in imminent danger, and you have no other choices, the last resort to disrupt or incapacitate the shooter.
+Do so by acting aggressively as possible towards him/ her, throwing items in their direction, yelling, and committing to your actions.

 Always take any threat or odd behavior by an employee or visitor in your workplace seriously.
 Report any suspicious activity to a supervisor, security, or call the police.
 This alone can prevent an active shooter situation.
 No one wants to give thought to the possibility of one of these events occurring in their workplace, but it is important to have a plan.
 Knowing how to respond will greatly increase the chance of surviving a workplace shooting.